scuddi/etch-a-sketch/README.md

-# Etch-a-sketch
+# Etch-a-sketch with JavaScript

 Welcome!
-This is a project within the Open-Source-Curriculum of the [The Odin Project](https://www.theodinproject.com/)
+This is a project within the Open-Source-Curriculum of "The Odin Projectr". ([See](https://www.theodinproject.com/lessons/foundations-etch-a-sketch))

-More to come!
+The goal was to implement a simple Etch-a-sketch to apply and strenghten the learned JavaScript Skills.

+## Possible To-Dos

+- [ ] Bonus Assignments by Odin Project
+- [ ] Design: Style the Page with CSS